balajraj/rails_wiki/README.md

 * How to run the application

-The application can be stated by typing rails server in the top level directory.
+The application can be started by typing rails server in the top level directory.
 Open the browser and root page can be accessed from http://localhost:3000